raktim-mondol/GRAPHITE/visualization_step_1/xai_visualization/README.md

 ## 📋 Requirements

-- Python 3.7+
+- Python 3.9.2 or higher
-- PyTorch 1.9+
+- PyTorch 2.0.0
+- CUDA 11.7
-- CUDA (optional, for GPU acceleration)
+- NVIDIA Tesla V100 32GB (used/recommended) or equivalent CUDA-compatible GPU (optional, for GPU acceleration)

 See `requirements.txt` for complete dependency list.